Who’s working today?

 At a glance

-I helped design My Team, a mobile workforce management tool that replaced the Leadership Engagement app, saving 86K leader hours, reducing schedule-checking time by 83%, and saving $500K+ in overtime labor.
+I led the design of the schedule view, alerts and filters, and shift-level details in My Team, a mobile workforce management tool that replaced the Leadership Engagement app, saving 86K leader hours, reducing schedule-checking time by83%, and saving $500K+ in overtime labor.

 The problem

 Retail store managers are responsible for teams that can range from 20 to 100 employees, depending on the season.
-To manage labor effectively, leaders need to know who is working, who is scheduled, and who is approaching overtime.
+To manage labor effectively, leaders need to know who is working, who is scheduled to work, and who’s close to overtime.

 The two primary sources for this information were the Leadership Engagement app and TLC (Time Labor Center).
-TLC served as the system of record for schedules and reports, but was only available on desktop, requiring managers to step away from the sales floor and head to the back office to view or manage the schedule.
+TLC served as the system of record for schedules and reports, but was only available on desktop.
+Viewing or managing the schedule meant leaving the sales floor and heading to the back office.

 “…if we could get it while we’re on the floor–boom!”